 These enrollment centers are usually located at major airports.
 Here is a list of centers.
 However, in my home town of San Diego, our centers are located at CBP offices near the Mexican border (San Ysidro and Otay Mesa), which is just a half-hour drive. **2018 Update – CBP now has an office at the San Diego airport!

-To give you a small sense of locations: In California, there are also centers in the San Francisco and Los Angeles areas.
-In Missouri, there is only one center in the state, located at the St. Louis airport and there are none in Kansas.
+To give you a small sense of locations: In California, there are also centers at the San Francisco and Los Angeles airports.
+In Missouri, there are two centers in the state, located at the St. Louis & Kansas City airports and there are none in Kansas.
 So, yes, this can certainly pose a geographic hassle if you are not conveniently located near one of the centers.
 Perhaps, you can coordinate some planned future travel to a major U.S. city with an appointment for the short Global Entry interview while at that airport.

 In closing, I know many of you have already enrolled in the Global Entry and TSA PreCheck programs.
 If not, I hope you found this information helpful and possibly inspiring to join our “trusted traveler” ranks.
 Please feel free to share this post with your other traveler friends who might benefit from a little less travel hassle at the airports.